hlship/threaded-conversation/README.md

 In fact, all quips are queued; when the player discusses a quip, the quip's `(comment $)` is printed and the quip is queued for the NPC.
 On the following tick, the queued quip's `(reply $)` is printed.
-Queued quips are just objects that have a `(reply $)` rule; there isn't a specific trait.
+NPC-directed quips are just objects that have a `(reply $)` rule; there isn't a specific trait.

 On each tick, the first quip queued for the NPC will output its reply.
 This quip then becomes the current quip (if it wasn't already).
 In most cases, the current quip is the quip the player just discussed in the previous tick, and this is the chance for the NPCs reply to be output.

-If the current quip is dead ended (no further quips follow it directly or indirectly) and there's any additional queued quips for the NPC, then the next quip is taken from the NPCs queue and its reply it output (and the quip becomes the current quip).
+If the current quip is dead ended (no further quips follow it directly or indirectly) and there's any additional queued quips for the NPC, then the next quip is taken from the NPCs queue and its reply is output (and the quip becomes the current quip).

 Quips may be queued in one of four ways: